First Atlantic Bank

 First Atlantic Bank is a universal bank in Ghana.
 It is licensed as a commercial bank, by the Bank of Ghana, the central bank and national banking regulator.

-Location

-The bank headquarters are located at 1 Seventh Avenue, Ridge West, in Accra, Ghana's capital and largest city.

 Overview

 As of 30 September 2019, the bank controlled assets valued at GHS:2.42 billion (approx. US$420 million), with shareholders' equity of GHS:518.4 million (US$90 million).
 As of May 2019, the bank maintained 41 networked branches, 65 automated teller machines, and 260 point of sale devices, in all regions of Ghana.